-It’s the last long weekend of the summer and for many of us, that means a final family camping trip or driving excursion before the kids return to school.
+It’s a long weekend and for many of us, that means a family camping trip or driving excursion.
 The car rides can be long and often our food selection looks like a hungry, unsupervised, eight-year-old did the shopping.
 Try a healthier approach with our road trip hacks!

 - Instead of chips and cookies, fill your cooler with fresh vegetables and fruit

 - Apples and carrots last quite a long time, and hummus makes a flavourful dip

 - Pack some hard boiled eggs for a quick snack